Swizec/react-d3-workshop/src/pages/7-animation.md

 We're going to use two different ways of changing state so often.
 The first follows a game loop principle, which gives you more control, but is more tedious.
 The second is using D3 transitions, which is quicker to build, but gives you less control.

-We're going to start with an example or two in CodePen, then build something more involved.
+We're going to start with an example or two in CodeSandbox, then build something more involved.

 # Using a game loop for rich animation